 |Official Title:||A Feasibility Study of Gallium-68 Citrate PET to Detect Aberrant MYC Protein Expression in Diffuse Large B-Cell Lymphoma|

-|Study Start Date :||June 13, 2016|
+|Actual Study Start Date :||June 13, 2016|

-|Estimated Primary Completion Date :||December 2018|
+|Actual Primary Completion Date :||April 9, 2018|

 The patients will be organized into two cohorts.
 Cohort 1 will receive 10 mCi and will be imaged 4 and 6 hours post injection.
-Cohort 2 will receive 15 mCi and will be imaged 4 and 6 hours post injection.
+Cohort 2 will receive 15 millicurie (mCi) and will be imaged 4 and 6 hours post injection.
 Cohort 2 will be imaged if the optimal protocol identified image quality from cohort 1 does not allow for the resolution of cancer lesions.

-Radiation: Gallium citrate
+Drug: Gallium citrate